Back to Maintenance & Care

 How to Protect Our Hardwood Floors?

 Hardwood flooring is susceptible to moisture.
-In fact, water damage is one of the worst things that can happen to it because often the only solution for a warped or buckled board is a replacement.
+Water damage is one of the worst things that can happen to it because often the only solution for a warped or buckled board is a replacement.
 In terms of appearance, liquid spills can also leave your hardwood floor permanently marked unless you sand the surface and completely remove the old finish.

 One of the big benefits of houseplants which we did not mention before is their ability to release water.
 Around 97% of the water taken by the plants is evaporated in the air through the leaves.
 The humidity level, of course, rises and many viruses have trouble thriving in such an atmosphere.
 As a result, interior plants decrease the chance of having a respiratory disease or disposition.